• Skip to primary navigation

 • Salt and Pepper both sides of the skirt steak.

-• Cover the container with foil or plastic, place the container in the fridge and let the meat marinate for at least an hour.
-(I usually let the meat marinate overnight for maximum flavor and tenderness).
+• Cover the container with foil or plastic, place the container in the fridge and let the meat marinate for at least 30 minutes.

 • When ready to cook the meat, remove meat from refrigerator.
-Let the meat come to slight room temperature to allow for even cooking.
-(For at least 15 to 20 minutes.
-You can let it sit out while you prep the grill or skillet.)
+Let the meat come to a slight room temperature to allow for even cooking, by letting it sit for at least 15 to 20 minutes.
+You can let it sit out while you prep the grill or skillet.

 • Prep your grill.
 Or heat your cast iron pan using medium high heat.

 • Once the charcoals are gray, and the grill is hot, place the steaks on the grill, close the cover.
 Or place the meat in the pan on the stove top.
-Cook the meat for about3 to 4 minutes each side for medium rare results.
-(See notes below for cooking time suggestions/tips.)
+Cook the meat for about 3 to 4 minutes each side for medium rare results.

 • Remove the meat from the grill/pan, place the meat on a pan or plate and loosely cover the pan or plate the meat is in with foil.
 Let the meat rests for a few minutes to allow the juices of the meat to redistribute, to ensure the meat is juicy.